R.S.C. Anderlecht: Kit evolution

+Crest evolution

 Stadium

 Anderlecht play their home matches at the Lotto Park stadium located within the Astrid Park in the municipality of Anderlecht.
-It currently has a capacity of 22,500 places.
-The works started in 2011 and lasted two years.
+Initially the stadium had a capacity of 40,000 seats and standing places, but through the years the amount was reduced to 22,500 seats for safety reasons.

 Anderlecht has been playing in the Astrid Park since the building of the Emile Versé Stadium in 1917.
 The stadium was completely rebuilt in 1983 and renamed in honour of the then chairman Constant Vanden Stock.
 Prior to 1917, the club has played on a pitch in the current Rue du Serment/Eedstraat for a couple of years since 1908, then in a stadium located in Rue Verheydenstraat (now Rue Démosthènestraat).
 In 2013 the stadium was refurbished, with installation of new scoreboards and advertising strips alongside the border of the pitch in accordance with UEFA regulations for the Champions League.
-ColosseoEAS was chosen as the provider for the ultra-modern LED strips and their controllers.
-In July 2019, the new owner Marck Coucke sold the naming rights to the firm Lotto, and changed the name to Lotto Park.
+AIM Sport was chosen as the provider for the ultra-modern LED strips and their controllers.

-Anderlecht were due to move to the 60,000 capacity Eurostadium upon its expected completion in 2019.
-The Eurostadium will also become the home of the Belgium national team and will host fixtures in UEFA Euro 2020.
+Anderlecht would move to the 60,000-capacity Eurostadium when it was expected to be completed in 2019.
+The Eurostadion would also become home to the Belgium national team and host UEFA Euro 2020.
 However, during the years that followed, the project was plagued by numerous delays caused by political infighting.
 In February 2017, Anderlecht eventually pulled out of the project.
 In the 2018–19 season, Anderlecht drew an average home attendance of 18,536 in 15 league games at their stadium.

+In July 2019, the new owner Marc Coucke sold the naming rights of the Constant Vanden Stockstadion to the firm Lotto, and changed the name to Lotto Park.

+Club's anthem

+Before the start of every home match, the song "Anderlecht Champion" by Lange Jojo is played in the stadium.
+It was released in 1985 in French and Flemish (Brussels dialect) after Anderlecht became national champions.
+The song was reworked into a Belgian national supporters' song and was used at the 1986 FIFA World Cup in Mexico, after which the chorus "Oléé, Olé, Olé, Oléé" became an international anthem used in sports, musical performances and political activities.

 Supporters

 The club had the highest average attendance in the Belgian First Division for ten years, until 2004–05.
 Anderlecht supporters hail from all over the country and only a minority come from the Brussels Capital Region.
 Anderlecht counts 77 fan clubs, of which 5 are abroad (one in France, one in Poland, one in Texas, USA, one in Montreal, Canada and one in Sunderland, England).
+On 1 January 2024, RSC Anderlecht had 4 million followers on social media, the highest among Belgian football clubs.

+The nickname of rival supporters for Anderlecht supporters is "dikkenekken".
+This Flemish expression (translated as "thick necks") refers to their exaggerated pride towards their club, as well as themselves.
+In recent years, the term has also been used jokingly among Anderlecht supporters.